top of page

 EMPLOYMENT

 Cabell County 911 has professional positions for emergency dispatch personnel to receive and dispatch requests for law enforcement agencies, fire departments and emergency medical services.
-Communicators process more than 310,000 calls annually and operate complex communications equipment.
+Communicators process more than 200,000 calls annually and operate complex communications equipment.

 Working for Cabell County 911 is more than just a job; it’s a challenging and rewarding career that allows you to work with the latest technology, dedicated people, and the personal satisfaction that you make a difference in people’s lives.

 Employment testing can be done when you drop off your application at the 911 Center.
 The test typically takes 1 to 2 hours.
-When you come in for the employment test, you must bring your high school diploma or GED, your driver's license and sign your application, if submitted electronically.
+When you come in for the employment test, you must bring a copy of your high school diploma or GED, your driver's license and sign your application, if submitted electronically.

 APPLICATIONS CAN BE EMAILED TO APPLY@CCERC911.ORG!